cbonoz/scaling23/README.md

 <br/>

-Zklinks: Multi-chain L2 network referral link tracking
+Zklinks: A multi-chain L2 network referral link tracking platform
 ---

 Zklinks is a multi-chain Layer 2 (L2) link tracking platform that leverages zero-knowledge L2 networks to provide users with a more secure and private way to track click referrals and earn rewards.